AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-external-storage-api/index.md

 - Now we will obtain an Access Token using client credentials flow.
 - ![Getting Access Token](./access-token.svg)
   - First we have to obtain the admin consent for approving app's permission to access resources.
 It's a one time activity for each app.
 To get admin consent, use this workflow.
-  - Now we need to generate an [Access Token using Certificates](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) we created in Step 3.
+  - Now we need to generate an [Access Token using Certificates](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate) we created above.
 We will use this access token to generate Signed URLs later.

 ***Generating Signed URLs***